manojbusam/Recommender-Container/README.md

-# Movie Recommender System API Containerization
+# API Containerization: Movie Recommender System

 This repository contains code to containerize a Movie Recommender System API using Docker and push it to GitHub Container Registry (GHCR).